Trump: “We Have Reached a Deal.”

 When asked whether he would back a bill that provided funding for an actual wall, Swalwell’s answer was short and to the point: No. And this will be the likely reaction of many Democrats.
 Some will speculate that President Trump has folded on the issue of border security and that the most he can hope for is another lengthy shutdown that eats away at his fragile approval ratings.
 But this ignores the fact that one side is playing checkers while the other plays chess.

 Put Up or Shut Up

 Behind this deal is a clear threat.
 The president talked pointedly about the exact crime numbers, the costs – both financial and human – of illegal immigration, the drugs that kill more than 70,000 Americans a year … he not-so-subtly called this a “National Emergency.”

 Trump stated that if a wall is not forthcoming, he would either look at shutting down the government once again, or go for a more “nuclear” option.

 The situation is very, very clear.
 If Nancy Pelosi (D-CA) and Chuck Schumer (D-NY) don’t get behind Trump on the border wall, he will declare this a national emergency and build it anyway.
-The only question remaining is whether the recalcitrant Democrats can understand it.We value your comments!
-Please weigh in on our comment section below.
+The only question remaining is whether the recalcitrant Democrats can understand it.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com